 As you can see from above, each Ryzen processor bracket indicates a certain amount of maximum core processors that should be expected.
 The higher the number, the more the number of core processors and performance, and vice versa.

 This model is constant, and you’ll see it stand out as you compare individual Ryzen CPUs.
+Intel’s CPU naming convention has its quirks as well but generally, they follow a similar idea.

 To get a better hang of everything included in the Ryzen 5950X name, it helps to look at Ryzen CPU generations.